 of breathe control (which mainly balances the ratio between oxygen and

-principles of such inflatable suits and face hoods with their breathe restricting
+of such inflatable suits and face hoods with their breathe restricting

-| In the yoga breathing and the flow and perpetual motion of air are even a central mystical metaphor for how the man participates in the cosmos and how our mind/ soul forms an integral part of the all- comprehensive cosmic consciousness (called Brahman there) which contains all of the universe.
-Though it is in no way something primitive or pervert to be fascinated by such things, but it's just the deep mystical need to feel the unity of the man with the great spirit of the universe he is part of. |
+In the yoga are breathing and the flow and perpetual motion of air even a central mystical metaphor for how the man participates in the cosmos and how our mind/ soul forms an integral part of the all- comprehensive cosmic consciousness (called Brahman there) which contains all of the universe.
+Though it is in no way something primitive or pervert to be fascinated by such things, but it's just the deep mystical need to feel the unity of the man with the great spirit of the universe we are part of. |

-(I own already a quite large collection of other very special equipment for (in the widest sense) mind expansion purposes; I spend much of my life here in a laboratory full of strange technical devices and machines - many of them capable to create alterated states of mind in various ways.
+(I own a quite large collection of other very special equipment for (in the widest sense) mind expansion purposes; I spend much of my life here in a laboratory full of strange technical devices and machines - many of them capable to create altered states of mind in various ways.
 But most of my equipment was built and developed by myself , and though much of it is barely working, has technical problems, tends to fall apart :)or is just not really useful yet due to certain central components still need to be developed ... )

-| Breathe control is no toy - use it wisely! |
+Breathe control is no toy - use it wisely! |

-| Breathe control is a key element
+Breathe control is a key element

 in many forms of drugfree psychedelics, but restricting breathe too much